-First, I have to say that pic of the guy up on the left top corner of this website is really me.
+First, I have to say the picture really is me.
 And before you make any comments…

 Yes, I am smiling, dammit!